Torridon is a small Village in northwest

 famous Oak Tree that people hammer Coins into

 before making a Wish.
-Boat Trips.
+There only seems to be

 Torridon History